-Addonizio’s third collection of poetry, Tell Me (2000), frequently depicts people in doomed relationships.
-The book was nominated for a National Book Award.
-Library Journal contributor Barbar Hoffert commented on the effectiveness of Addonizio’s “cracked, smoky voice,” and Poetry reviewer Leslie Ullman remarked, “The sheer pleasure these poems make of language, both in turns of phrase and in swathes of extended metaphor, animates and makes convincing what could become simply fashionable cynicism and street-smart bravado.”
+Addonizio’s third collection of poetry, Tell Me (2000), was nominated for a National Book Award.
 In an interview with Jessica Belle Smith for the online publication San Francisco Arts Magazine, Addonizio remarked that while writing Tell Me, she was very aware of speaking to her readers.
 She commented: “I like poems that address the reader…Poetry isn’t necessarily about communication, but that element is important to me.
 I go back to someone like Whitman who knew I would be here even though he didn’t know me.
 He thought about the people who would be coming after him—and he acknowledged them and spoke to them!
 And I feel that he is speaking to me, he knew I’d be here someday!
 I love the concept of speaking to people who aren’t even born yet.”

-Addonizio’s next books of poetry, What Is This Thing Called Love (2004) and Lucifer at the Starlite (2009) continue to display her wised-up ear and eye for urban detail.
-Reviewing What Is This Thing Called Love for Booklist, Donna Seaman wrote of Addonizio: “A smoky-voiced chanteuse, she sings the blues of lost youth and past wildness, protesting the assaults of age, the void left by a grown child and a deceased father, and the sorrows of loved ones battling disease.
-High heels and hangovers, horror movies and empty hotel rooms, regrets and resignation, elements all in Addonizio’s articulation of lust, the quest for oblivion, and the body’s unrelenting archiving of every pleasure and pain.”
-Sean Finney, in the San Francisco Magazine, likewise noted that Addonizio’s Lucifer at the Starlite, “sounds like a glam-rock show,” though he added, “the book’s strong attitude has a purpose: to provoke empathy.
+Addonizio’s next books of poetry, What Is This Thing Called Love (2004), Lucifer at the Starlite (2009), and Mortal Trash (2016) continue to display her wised-up ear and eye for urban detail.
+Sean Finney, in the San Francisco Magazine, noted that Addonizio’s Lucifer at the Starlite, “sounds like a glam-rock show,” though he added, “the book’s strong attitude has a purpose: to provoke empathy.
 And these poems succeed in doing so, in large part because of the consistency of Addonizio’s persona—wry and knowing, ready to turn a phrase and say something plain in a way that rings true.”

-In addition to poetry, Addonizio has published fiction, notably the novels Little Beauties (2005) and My Dreams Out in the Street (2007).
+In addition to poetry, Addonizio has published fiction, notably the novels Little Beauties (2005) and My Dreams Out in the Street (2007), and the short story collections In the Box Called Pleasure (1999) and The Palace of Illusions (2015).
 Little Beauties uses multiple narrators, including the voice of an unborn child, to dramatize the effects of Obsessive Compulsive Disorder.
 The novelist Laurie Fox described it as “generous, original, sassy and surprisingly dear…Kim Addonizio does some awesome celestial math as she moves her glorious misfits around in their messy realities to create something utterly new.”
-My Dreams Out in the Street was described by Booklist as a “bluesy tale of bad luck and addiction, sleazy hotels and sexual violence, biblical rain and sudden reprieves.”
-Returning to themes she explored in her verse novel Jimmy & Rita, the novel tells the story of a couple, also called Jimmy and Rita, separated, strung-out and scraping by in San Francisco.
+Returning to themes she explored in her verse novel Jimmy & Rita, My Dreams Out in the Street tells the story of a couple, also called Jimmy and Rita, separated, strung-out and scraping by in San Francisco.
 The writer Andre Dubus III declared that “Kim Addonizio writes like Lucinda Williams sings, with hard-earned grit and grace about the heart’s longing for love and redemption, the kind that can only come in the darkest dark when survival no longer even seems likely.
 My Dreams Out In The Street is one of the finest American novels I’ve read in some time, a night-blooming flower you will not be able to put down, so honestly rendered you’ll wonder, as you turn the last page, why you feel so much hope.”

 Addonizio once told Contemporary Authors: “Writing is an ongoing fascination and challenge, as well as being the only form of spirituality I can consistently practice.
 I started as a poet and will always return to poetry—both reading and writing it—for that sense of deep discovery and communion I find there.
 There are only two useful rules I can think of for aspiring writers: learn your craft, and persist.
 The rest, as Henry James said, is the madness of art.”